Odessa Rae: Career

-She was key in the formation of Ivanhoe Pictures, which produced the box office hit, Crazy Rich Asians.
+She was key in the formation of Ivanhoe Pictures, which produced the box office hit Crazy Rich Asians.
 In January 2017, Rae signed a first-look development deal with the company.

 In 2021, Rae launched RaeFilm Studios, focusing on the development and production of non-fiction content.

 In 2022, she produced Navalny (2022), directed by Daniel Roher, which won the Best Documentary Feature at the 95th Academy Awards and Best Documentary at the 76th British Academy Film Awards.

-In 2023, she served as a producer on Hollywoodgate directed by Ibrahim Nash'at, which had its world premiere at the 80th Venice International Film Festival.
+In 2023, she served as a producer for Hollywoodgate, directed by Ibrahim Nash'at, which had its world premiere at the 80th Venice International Film Festival.
 That same year, she also produced Defiant by Karim Amer, which had its world premiere at the 2023 Toronto International Film Festival.
 In 2024, she produced It Doesn't Matter by Josh Mond, which screened at the 2024 Cannes Film Festival in the ACID section.
 In 2025, Rae produced The Voice of Hind Rajab by Kaouther Ben Hania, which entered the main competition at the 82nd Venice International Film Festival.
+She also served as an executive producer on the short film Extremist directed by Aleksandr Molochnikov.

 Odessa has received multiple honors including the Producers Guild of America Award, DuPont Columbia, Greirson Award, Cinema Eye, Critics Choice Awards In addition the Audience Award in the US Documentary competition and the Festival Favorite Award at Sundance Film Festival.
 She is the recipient of the 2023 UN Sustainable Goals Impact Through Film Award.